loftwah/downscope/src/pages/chapter-six.md

 "Connor, this meeting is about supporting your growth and professional development," Derek began, his tone carrying the forced enthusiasm that had become his signature management style.
 "We've identified some areas where your performance doesn't fully align with PEAK excellence standards, and we want to provide a structured framework to help you succeed."

-Connor sat stiffly in the small conference room, flanked by Derek and Brenda from HR, feeling the surreal disconnect between the positive framing and the obvious reality of a formal Performance Improvement Plan.
-The document on the table between them, with its corporate logo and careful language, represented the culmination of weeks of shifting expectations, moving targets, and public criticism.
+Connor sat stiffly at his home desk, the video call showing Derek and Brenda from HR in separate windows, feeling the surreal disconnect between the positive framing and the obvious reality of a formal Performance Improvement Plan.
+The document shared on their screens, with its corporate logo and careful language, represented the culmination of weeks of shifting expectations, moving targets, and public criticism.

 "This is an opportunity," Brenda added with practiced neutrality, "to clarify expectations and establish measurable goals for improvement over the next forty-five days."